 Update on FAA Premium War Risk Insurance

-The Federal Aviation Administration (FAA) Aviation Insurance Program Office currently provides war risk hull loss, and passenger, and third party liability insurance to regularly scheduled U.S. air carriers for the period January 20, 2014 through September 30, 2014.
+The Federal Aviation Administration (FAA) Aviation Insurance Program Office currently provides war risk hull loss, and passenger, and third party liability insurance to U.S. air carriers pursuant to the Homeland Security Act of 2002 (as amended recently by Public Law No. 113-164) applicable to only those that held a premium policy as of June 19, 2002.
+The extension of policies is for the period October 1, 2014 through December 11, 2014.